ringcentral/ringcentral-js/README.md

 If your `Promise` library supports global error handler it might be useful to log Requests and Responses there.

+## Rate Limiting

+Platform class emits `rateLimitError` if server returns `429` status.
+You may supply an option `handleRateLimit` and SDK will re-execute the failed request.
+Please keep in mind that your application should somehow delay/throttle other subsequent requests in this case because otherwise all those requests will be postponed too.

 # Server-side Subscriptions

 Subscriptions are a convenient way to receive updates on server-side events, such as new messages or presence changes.